For Men who have sex with Men

 What is PrEP?

 PrEP is medication, containing tenofovir and emtricitabine which can be taken by HIV negative in order to reduce chances of acquiring the infection.
-NHS England have announced a trial of 10,000 individuals but details are yet to be decided.
+NHS England have announced a trial of this medication and if you would like to know more about this please contact the Clinic on 01422 261370

 Can I self-fund PrEP?